Police escort anti-government convoy over Harbour Bridge

 Police were present at Onepoto Domain while at least one police car was seen amongst the convoy.

-They made have made their way over the Harbour Bridge and plan to reach Manukau just after 8am.
+The group then made its way over the Harbour Bridge and expected to reach Manukau just after 8am.

 AdvertisementAdvertise with NZME.

-A small number of vehicles in the convoy were seen driving together across three lanes along the southern motorway.
+A small number of vehicles in the convoy were seen driving together across three lanes along Auckland's Southern motorway.

-Members of the convoy were seen waving to each other as they held New Zealand flags out their windows.
+Members of the convoy waved to each other as they held New Zealand flags out their windows.

+Video posted of a convoy north of Auckland shows two "pace vans" setting the speed for the convoy, taking up two lanes.

+They have left one lane free for traffic not involved in the convoy to pass.

 - More to come